Erlemar/dswok/General ML/Linear Regression.md

 ### Estimation of σ²
 $σ̂² = \frac{ESS}{n}$
 **Coefficient validity**
 In statistics, the coefficients are usually paired with their p-values.
-These p-values come from null hypothesis statistical tests: t-tests are used to measure whether a given coefficient is significantly different than zero (the null hypothesis that a particular coefficient $βi$​ equals zero), while F tests are used to measure whether _any_ of the terms in a regression model are significantly different from zero.
+These p-values come from null hypothesis statistical tests: t-tests are used to measure whether a given coefficient is significantly different than zero (the null hypothesis that a particular coefficient $βi$​ equals zero), while F-tests are used to measure whether _any_ of the terms in a regression model are significantly different from zero.

 ### Maximum Likelihood Estimation (MLE)